aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/cassandra-streamreactor-source.md

 `students_topic` topic.

 :::tip
-If your Aiven for Apache Kafka instance doesn\'t have the [automatic creation of topic enabled](/docs/products/kafka/howto/create-topics-automatically), you might need to create the `students_topic` topic upfront before starting the connector
+If your Aiven for Apache Kafka instance doesn't have the [automatic creation of topic enabled](/docs/products/kafka/howto/create-topics-automatically), you might need to create the `students_topic` topic upfront before starting the connector
 :::